Derivative formulas for Bessel, Struve and Anger-Weber functions: Introduction and preliminary results

 Similarly, from equations (\ref{threethree}) and (\ref{fourfour}), we have:

-Again, these derivative formulas (\ref{red})--(\ref{green}) form a generalisation of the well--known formulas (see Olver et al. \cite{NIST} or Watson \cite{watson}) for the first-order derivatives of Bessel, Struve and Anger--Weber functions.
-In this paper we extend formulas (\ref{red})--(\ref{green}) for first-order derivatives of $z^{-\nu}F_{\nu}(z)$, $z^{\nu}F_{\nu}(z)$, $z^{-\nu}G_{\nu}(z)$ and $z^{\nu}G_{\nu}(z)$ to formulas for derivatives of any order.
-We then apply these general formulas to obtain formulas for the derivatives of any order for the functions $z^{-\nu}h_{\nu}(z)$ and $z^{\nu}h_{\nu}(z)$, where $h_{\nu}(z)$ is a Bessel, Struve or Anger--Weber function.
+Again, formulas (\ref{red})--(\ref{green}) form a generalisation of the well--known formulas (see \cite{NIST, watson}) for the first-order derivatives of Bessel, Struve and Anger--Weber functions.
+However, as far as this author is aware, there do not exist simple formulas in the literature for the $n$-th order derivatives of the functions $z^{\pm\nu}F_{\nu}(z)$ and $z^{\pm\nu}G_{\nu}(z)$.
+This gap in the literature is filled in by this paper, and we apply these general formulas to obtain formulas for the $n$-th order derivatives of $z^{\pm\nu}h_{\nu}(z)$, where $h_{\nu}(z)$ is a Bessel, Struve or Anger--Weber function.
+It should be noted that the proofs of our results rely heavily on the fact that the Bessel, Struve and Anger-Weber functions satisfy the simultaneous equations (\ref{oneone}), (\ref{twotwo}) and (\ref{threethree}), (\ref{fourfour}), and therefore analogous results for the generalized hypergeometric function and other general special functions are beyond the scope of this paper.
+This investigation was motivated by occurrence of the $n$-th order derivatives of $z^{-\nu}I_{\nu}(z)$ and $z^{-\nu}K_{\nu}(z)$ in the study of Stein's method for variance-gamma approximation (see \cite{me, gaunt vg}), for which the simple formulas obtained in this paper proved to be particularly useful.